Difficult customers are a fact of life. Even if they are just a tiny percentage of your community, they can feel impossible to handle.

 2. Recognize the opportunity in failure

-The good news about dealing with difficult customers is that, if you do a good job, you can more than make up for the issue that started it all.
-The service recovery paradox states that, in every customer service failure, there's an opportunity to transform rude customers into loyal patrons.
-So, you can actually benefit from higher customer satisfaction levels than you would have if nothing went wrong.
+The good news about dealing with difficult customers is that you can more than make up for the issue that started it if you address and solve their problem.
+The service recovery paradox states that there's an opportunity to transform rude customers into loyal patrons in every customer service failure.
+So, you can benefit from higher customer satisfaction levels than you would have if nothing went wrong.

-Lindsay Howard, the Wine Director at Island Creek Oyster Bar in Boston, says she's learned the same thing in her 10 years in the hospitality business.
+Lindsay Howard, the wine director at Island Creek Oyster Bar in Boston, says she's learned the same thing in her ten years in the hospitality business:

 "My biggest successes have been when someone is really upset with my selection from our wine list, but I still happen to find something special from my cellar to offer them.
 Those moments are when I feel like I have done my job right."

-When you enter a tough situation, take a moment to make a mental shift.
-If you can remember that every difficult customer is a worthy challenge, it will be easier to manage it step-by-step.
+When you enter a challenging situation, take a moment to make a mental shift.
+If you can remember that every difficult customer is a worthy challenge, it will be easier to manage it step by step.

 3. Change channels